EmK530/BRMods/BRML/NativeResolution/README.md

 ## Drawbacks
 <b>Widescreen:</b><br>
-- Widescreen currently has a problem where 2D elements are stuck at the base render scale.<br>
-This will hopefully be solved in the future.<br>
 - If your aspect ratio is less than 16:9 the UI sides will be cut off, no intention to work around.